-- Rob currently sets low focus plans as well. - The Head Teacher will be responsible for liaising with the Learning Mentor, Family Support Worker and Inclusion Manager in order to establish appropriate support, including any external support required. - The Head Teacher supervises records of all reported serious incidents of misbehaviour. - The Head Teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+- The Head Teacher will be responsible for liaising with the Learning Mentor, Family Support Worker and Inclusion Manager in order to establish appropriate support, including any external support required. - The Head Teacher supervises records of all reported serious incidents of misbehaviour. - The Head Teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of antisocial behaviour, the Head Teacher may permanently exclude a child.
-Both these actions are only taken after the school Governors have been notified. - The Head Teacher will be responsible for setting LowMedium Focus Behaviour Plans, and any subsequent Individual Behaviour Plans, in consultation with parents.
+Both these actions are only taken after the school Governors have been notified. - The Head Teacher will be responsible for setting Low Focus Behaviour Plans, and any subsequent Individual Behaviour Plans, in consultation with parents/carers.